Caroline Sheen: Career

-Film work includes Les Miserables (2012), Nativity Rocks and Four Kids and It (2020).
+Film work includes Les Miserables (2012), Nativity Rocks, and Four Kids and It (2020).

 Recordings

-In February 2010 Caroline released her debut album Raise the Curtain, a selection of songs by leading contemporary musical theatre writers from Britain and America; featuring 5 previously unrecorded songs, including a cut song from The Witches of Eastwick; alongside songs from The Light in the Piazza, Just So, Grey Gardens, and Mary Poppins.
+In February 2010, Sheen released her debut album Raise the Curtain, a selection of songs by leading contemporary musical theatre writers from Britain and America; featuring 5 previously unrecorded songs, including a cut song from The Witches of Eastwick; alongside songs from The Light in the Piazza, Just So, Grey Gardens, and Mary Poppins.

 Sheen can also be heard on the original cast recordings of Mamma Mia!, The Witches of Eastwick, Rosemary Ashe's album Serious Cabaret and A Spoonful of Stiles and Drewe.

-In 2016 Before/After was released, a recording of a new musical featuring Sheen and Hadley Fraser.
+In 2016, BEFORE AFTER was released, a recording of a new musical featuring Sheen and Hadley Fraser.

-In 2020 the 9 to 5: The Musical London cast album was released in which she features as Violet Newstead, the role she created in London.
+In 2020, the 9 to 5: The Musical London cast album was released in which she features as Violet Newstead, the role she created in London.

 Other performances

 Sheen was a guest soloist in the opening ceremony of the Wales Millennium Centre.
 Other solo concert work includes Night of a Thousand Voices at the Royal Albert Hall, Michael Ball and Friends at the Royal Opera House, An Evening with Jason Robert Brown, and Georgia Stitt and Friends.
 She appeared alongside fellow Mary Poppins actresses Lisa O'Hare and Scarlett Strallen in A Spoonful of Stiles and Drewe singing a specially devised version of "Practically Perfect".

 On 9 February 2020 she interviewed Stephen Schwartz at the JW3 in London.